 and video calls

-- Cost to use: Free to download, calls are free to other Skype users, or chargeable if calling a landline/mobile number not using Skype
+- Cost to use: Free to download, calls are free to other Skype users, or chargeable if calling a landline/mobile number not on Skype

 - Can be used on: Windows computers, Macs, mobiles, tablets, home phones, some smart TVs, some games consoles